 - Quantity - This is the initial quantity of products you have available when launching your store.

 - Allow customers to purchase this product when it's out of stock - Thick this box to allow customers to still purchase a product even when you're out of stock.
-We would advice to use this feature if you can quickly restock your product from your supplier.
+We would advise using this feature if you can quickly restock your product from your supplier.

-- This product requires shipping - If you are shipping your products to your customers, please thick this box.
-I your customers needs to come and pick the items to your business address please leave blank.
+- This product requires shipping - If you are shipping your products to your customers, please tick this box.
+If your customer needs to come and pick the items to your business address, please leave blank.